anilozdemir/gyMBlocks/README.md

 # gyMBlocks: Gym environment for M-Blocks

-The experiments here are used for extended abstract submitted to [EEML Summer School 2021](https://www.eeml.eu)
+The experiments here are used in the extended abstract submitted to [EEML Summer School 2021](https://www.eeml.eu).

 ## Install